Last updated: 30th December 2019.

 It’s unclear why the IBA version continued for seven-and-a-half years beyond its BBC equivalent.
-Where the BBC was concerned, all of the information carried on Service Information had been available on Ceefax for some years.
+Where the BBC was concerned, all the information carried on Service Information had also been available on Ceefax for some years.
 Teletext sets were now widely available and certainly readily accessible by members of the trade.
-But, the same could be said for IBA – transmitter information was also available on Oracle (the then teletext service on ITV and Channel 4).
+But, the same could be said for the IBA – transmitter information was also available on Oracle (the then teletext service on ITV and Channel 4).

 Perhaps the answer lies in the fact that the IBA was still in the process of building a new transmitter network for Channel 4?
 In fact, that work continued well beyond 1982.
 The IBA also tended to devote a good portion of Engineering Announcements airtime to discussing technical innovations – not something its BBC equivalent was known for.